axonivy-market/kafka-connector/kafka-connector-product/README.md

 Apache Kafka *topics*.
 You may enter a *key* and a *value* but it is ok, to use the same key and value for multiple messages.

+*PersonTopic* is a special topic which sends and receives *Person* objects, with a schema coming from a schema-registry.
+Note, that this demo requires access to a schema-registry.

 To see the effect of sending messages you have multiple options:

 ### Apache Kafka command line